JacobGregor/JacobGregor.Github.io/README.md

-## Code 201 Reading notes
+# Jacob Gregor Reading Notes Repo
-Reading notes repository for Code Fellows 201 Course.
-Use the table of contents to quickly navitage to a desires topic/section.
+Reading notes repository for Code Fellows 201 - 401.
+Use the below table of contents to quickly navitage to a desires topic/section.

+# Code 102
+## Table of Contents
+1. Tested out of 102! 😎

+# Code 201
 ## Table of Contents
 1. Class-01 Reading Notes - Introductory HTML & Javascript
 2. Class-02 Reading Notes - HTML Text, CSS Introduction, and Basic JavaScript Instructions